-Write-off of Debt Costs-First quarter 2003 reflects a non-cash charge of \$0.8 million for deferred debt costs that were associated with previously higher levels of capacity under our previous credit facility.
+Write-off of Debt Costs-The first quarter of 2003 reflects a non-cash charge of \$0.8 million for deferred debt costs that were associated with previously higher levels of capacity under our previous credit facility.

-Income Tax Expense (Benefit)-Our effective tax rates associated with results from continuing operations for the first quarter of 2003 and 2004, respectively, were 33.2% and 44.0% respectively.
+Income Tax Expense (Benefit)-Our effective tax rate associated with results from continuing operations for the third quarter of 2004 was 43.0% as compared to 48.4% in 2003.
+For the first nine months of 2004 and 2003, our corresponding effective tax rates were 43.0% and 52.7%, respectively.
 Our effective rate is generally higher than statutory rates because of the effect of certain expenses that we incur that are not deductible for tax purposes, and due to reserves that we have established against certain deferred tax assets based on the possibility that we will not be able to ultimately realize the tax benefit for certain losses we have incurred, primarily at the state income tax level.
-In addition, since our recent pre-tax profit margins have been relatively low on a historical and an absolute basis, the impact of non-deductible expenses on our effective rate is magnified.
-We currently expect our 2004 effective rate to be in the mid-40% range.
+In addition, since our recent pre-tax profit margins have been relatively low on a historical and an absolute basis, the impact of non-deductible expenses and deferred tax reserves on our effective rate is magnified.
+This latter impact also contributes to the higher level of our 2003 effective rates as compared to 2004, as our pre-tax profit levels were noticeably lower in 2003 than in 2004.